-If you’re able to visit on a Thursday, stop by select Price Cutter locations in Missouri (including Ramey, Country Mart, Summer Fresh, Food Pyramid, King Cash Saver, Pyramid Express) to purchase tickets for $50.
+If you’re able to visit on a Thursday, stop by select Price Cutter locations in Missouri (including Ramey, Country Mart, Summer Fresh, Food Pyramid, King Cash Saver, Pyramid Express) to purchase tickets for $70.
 There are two Country Mart’s (newly renamed to “King Cash Saver) near the park: 18128 State Hwy 13 in Branson West or 1447 MO-248 (Shepard of the Hill Expy) in Branson.
-The $50 tickets can be purchased any day, but can only be used on a Thursday when the park is open.
-The After-7-Next-Day-Free promotion does not apply to these tickets.
+The $70 tickets can be purchased any day, but can only be used on a Thursday when the park is open.
 Find details and a full list of participating Price Cutter locations here.

 There are also a number of limited-time promotional ticket deals available.
 Find more tips on finding the best SDC ticket prices here.

 RESERVATIONS: In 2020, SDC introduced a reservation system for season pass holders to better manage lowered park capacity.
-They’ve mostly done away with the requirement to make advance reservations, however there is some confusion as to whether this will return for busy days during the Christmas season.
+At this time, reservations are NOT required.

 BEST DAYS TO VISIT FOR LOW CROWDS: The Christmas season has become an increasingly popular time to visit Silver Dollar City, especially on weekends.
 The park has reached maximum capacity on some Saturdays, with folks waiting hours in traffic just trying to get into parking lots, only to be turned away at the entry gates.